-The dining options at the Boardwalk are plentiful from a quick-service breakfast at the Boardwalk Bakery or a character breakfast at Trattoria al Forno, to lunch at Big River Grille, and a fancier dinner at Flying Fish.
+The dining options at the Boardwalk are plentiful from a quick-service breakfast at the Boardwalk Deli or a character breakfast at Trattoria al Forno, to lunch at Big River Grille, and a fancier dinner at Flying Fish.
 I find it fun to just stroll along while checking out the shops and even grabbing an ice cream cone from Ample Hills Creamery or stopping in for a drink at AbracadaBAR.

 Third on my list of recommendations is Disney’s Animal Kingdom Lodge.
-While I know some folks say this Resort is a bit out of the way, it is so well worth making the trip for, especially during the holiday season.
+While I know some folks say this resort is a bit out of the way, it is so well worth making the trip for, especially during the holiday season.
 The lobby of this Resort is just breathtaking and when an oversized Christmas tree is added to it, it’s just magnificent.
 The giant ornaments that fill the tree have an African flair and color scheme which brilliantly adds to the ambiance.
 The garlands swooping from the railings overhead tie everything together and while it’s not over-the-top, it’s perfectly gorgeous and worth a holiday stay for sure.

 Coming just about neck and neck with my top choice is Disney’s Wilderness Lodge in the 2nd spot.
-This gorgeous and rustic Resort is inspired by lodges you would see in the Pacific Northwest which is where I’m from so it comes as no surprise that it’s one of my very favorites.
-From the moment you enter this Resort during the holiday season, you can’t help but feel festive and it feels as though you’ve left the hot and steamy state of Florida and entered a – well, I won’t go as far as saying a Christmas wonderland, but you get my point.
+This gorgeous and rustic resort is inspired by lodges you would see in the Pacific Northwest which is where I’m from so it comes as no surprise that it’s one of my very favorites.
+From the moment you enter this resort during the holiday season, you can’t help but feel festive and it feels as though you’ve left the hot and steamy state of Florida and entered a – well, I won’t go as far as saying a Christmas wonderland, but you get my point.
 No matter how toasty it is outside, the roaring fireplace inside the lobby calls to me.
 Nothing is better during the holiday season, in my opinion, than sitting down with a hot cup of cocoa or hot cider in an oversized rocking chair in front of that stone hearth fireplace while taking in all of the gorgeous decorations all over the lobby.
-Guests can also enjoy Christmas carolers who sing while riding a wagon around the Resort’s grounds.
+Guests can also enjoy Christmas carolers who sing while riding a wagon around the resort’s grounds.

 You may have guessed by now, but my absolute favorite Disney Resort hotel during the holidays is Disney’s Grand Floridian Resort & Spa.
 A little background, if you’ll indulge me for a moment.
 My husband and I honeymooned in a small Victorian town back home in the Pacific Northwest and we stayed in a giant, Victorian Bed and Breakfast.
 When I walked into the Grand Floridian for the very first time, I was instantly brought back to that fabulous time in our younger lives and it was quite magical, I must say.
 We spent our 20th wedding anniversary here and I can’t recommend it enough during any time of the year, but especially during the holidays.